groboclown/fonzrecon/docs/rest-api.md

 ## GET `api/v1/prizes`

-Returns a list of prizes that the user can redeem for points.
+Returns a list of prizes that the user can claim for awarded points.

 **Access**: all authenticated users.